ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 Additionally, the draft defines a media type and a CoAP content format to transport CMWs over protocols like HTTP, MIME, and CoAP.

 The goal is to improve the interoperability and flexibility of remote attestation protocols.
-By introducing a shared message format like the CMW, we can consistently support different attestation message types, evolve message serialization formats without breaking compatibility, and avoid having to redefine how messages are handled in each protocol.
+Introducing a shared message format such as CMW enables consistent support for different attestation message types, evolving message serialization formats without breaking compatibility, and avoiding the need to redefine how messages are handled within each protocol.

 --- middle